MyNameisBram/Bram-Tunggala/index.md

 ### Virtures to live by:
 - Empathy - Golden Rule “Treat others the way you want to be treated”
-- Decisive - perform without fail what you resolve (what you set out to do)
+- Decisive - perform without fail what you set out to do
 - Peaceful - don’t be disturbed at unimportant things, or at random accidents

 ---